abstract Dictionary<K, V>(IMap<K, V>)

 staticinlineget(this:IMap<K, V>, key:K):V

-Returns the current mapping of key
+Returns the current mapping of key.

-If no such mapping exists, null
+If no such mapping exists, null is returned.

-Note that a check like dict.get(key) == null
+Note that a check like dict.get(key) == null can hold for two reasons:

 - The Dictionary has no mapping for

-- The Dictionary has a mapping with a value of
+key - The Dictionary has a mapping with a value of

 null

-If it is important to distinguish these cases, exists()
+If it is important to distinguish these cases, exists() should be used.

-is null, the result is unspecified.
+If key is null, the result is unspecified.

 staticinlineiterator(this:IMap<K, V>):Iterator<K>